thunder-coding/oxc/apps/oxlint/conformance/investigation.md

 ## The task

-We're trying to make Oxlint pass all ESLint's tests.
+We're trying to make Oxlint JS plugins pass all ESLint's tests.
 We're on about 97% passing, but still 800 tests failing.

+To do this, we're:

+- Loading ESLint's rules into Oxlint as a JS plugin.
+- Running each ESLint rule's tests, using Oxlint's `RuleTester`.

+i.e. The rules themselves are not reimplemented in Oxlint.
+Oxlint just provides an environment for running rules which is meant to be identical to ESLint's.
+That environment aims to replicate **ESLint's API**, not ESlint's rules.

+So the reason test cases are failing

+- **Is NOT** that Oxlint doesn't implement the rules correctly e.g. "Oxlint doesn't implement X option for rule Y".
+- **IT IS** that ESLint doesn't implement ESLint's plugin API correctly e.g. "`context.sourceCode.getText()` doesn't return the same value as ESLint's `context.sourceCode.getText()` does in X circumstance".

 Claude, here's what I'd like you to do:

 ### How to investigate

-* Read `tester.ts` in this directory.
+- Read `tester.ts` in this directory.
 It's a script for investigating the failing tests.

-* Take failing test cases from the snapshot file, put them into `tester.ts`, and follow the instructions in that file.
+- Take failing test cases from the snapshot file, put them into `tester.ts`, and follow the instructions in that file.

-* Use this process to find out the cause of why these cases are failing.
+- Use this process to find out the cause of why these cases are failing.

-* Only investigate, DO NOT try to fix Oxlint to make more tests pass.
+- Only investigate, DO NOT try to fix Oxlint to make more tests pass.

-* For each case you investigate, write up your findings in the "Results" section below.
+- For each case you investigate, write up your findings in the "Results" section below.

 ### Process